WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-08/are-online-courses-worth-it/index.md

 In this article I will be specifically focusing on the idea of online courses since there is already a ton of conversation around if bootcamps are worth it or not, but online courses are generally not covered.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: JmYkP-Hdlhs`

 ## My Experience

 Before I get to talking about this topic I first need to discuss my experiences with and without courses to clear up any bias I may have.